The Civil and Military Gazette

 The Civil and Military Gazette was a daily English-language newspaper founded in 1872 in British India.
 It was published from Lahore, Simla and Karachi, some times simultaneously, until its closure in 1963.
+The archives are owned by Lahore-based businessman Humayun Naseer Shaikh and have been digitized by Sharmeen Obaid-Chinoy's Citizens Archive of Pakistan.

 History

 The Civil and Military Gazette was founded in Lahore and Simla in 1872.
-It was a merger of The Mofussilite in Calcutta, and the Lahore Chonicle and Indian Public Opinion and Panjab Times in Lahore.
+It was a merger of The Mofussilite in Calcutta, and the Lahore Chronicle and Indian Public Opinion and Panjab Times in Lahore.

 The Lahore and Simla editions of the paper continued to be published concurrently until 1949, when the Simla branch was closed.

 The Civil and Military Gazette began publishing in Karachi a week before its branch in Simla closed.
 However, the CMG in Karachi was very short-lived, the publication lasting a mere 4 years.